 - The candidate submits the final dissertation after getting the Dissertation Director's approval, which has to be documented via a written report.
-This report is emailed to the Research Laboratory Director, confirming that the dissertation can be defended. - Once the Dissertation Director submits their report, a copy of the dissertation is usually sent to two professors; one of them cannot be an USJ faculty member, and the other must be an expert in the discipline at hand. - The defense can only take place if the readers' reports are favorable. - In case there are comments, the doctoral candidate must take them into consideration and do the necessary changes to the dissertation. - The readers either give their permission for the student to print the dissertation, or may tell the candidate that they have to reread it to prepare a new report. - Once the readers grant their approval, a copy of the dissertation will be submitted to the Faculty requesting the formation of a defenses committee, and obtaining a specific date and time assigned for the defense.
+This report is emailed to the Research Laboratory Director, confirming that the dissertation can be defended. - Once the Dissertation Director submits their report, a copy of the dissertation is usually sent to two professors; one of them cannot be an USJ faculty member, and the other must be an expert in the discipline at hand. - The defense can only take place if the readers' reports are favorable without any reservation, and after appointing the remaining members of the jury - In case there are comments, the doctoral candidate must take them into consideration and do the necessary changes to the dissertation. - The readers read the modified dissertation, and release a new report and based on it, the defense date is determined.